LRS insights on tackling gender-based violence in the world of work.

 For SADSAWU, the research revealed that the female employer would often ”take out her frustration and anger on us” – a situation in which the employer elevates her own status as a woman by undermining and degrading the status of the domestic worker.
 This would be done through abusive language or demeaning comments, resulting in what one of the domestic worker leaders described as a ”crushing of my self-esteem”.
 In some cases, domestic workers were sexually abused by male members of the family and chose to remain silent, believing that they would not be believed if they raised the issue with the employer and would be dismissed if they tried to raise the issue outside the employer’s home.

-The participatory research process did not produce a single strategy to address the challenge of GBV in the domestic workers’ world of work, but it did provide an opportunity for domestic workers and their leaders to reflect on and name their daily experiences of GBV, an important starting point for developing prevention strategies.
+The participatory research process did not produce a single strategy to address the challenge of GBV in the domestic workers’ world of work.
+However, provided an opportunity for domestic workers and their leaders to reflect on and name their daily experiences of GBV, an important starting point for developing prevention strategies.

 2. A pilot social action initiative to reduce violence in a health institution in Gauteng